 Check your fins to identify their type (standard, split), length (short or long), weight (heavy or light), design features (channels, openings) stiffness (stiff or flexible), and proper size/fit for your dive boots.
 Check the straps and clips, looking for proper attachment to the fins, wear and tear, and test the clips by closing and opening them.
 Tighten and loosen the straps to check adjustability.
 Check to see if there’s a clip lock, and learn how to use it.

-BCD malfunction is the most common gear malfunction involved in accidents reported to DAN..
+BCD malfunction is the most common kind of gear failure.

-Check the BCD for proper size/fit.
-Determine whether it’s a jacket or harness/wing style, so that you know where the air bladder is located.
 Inspect and test all the releases/clips/velcro cummerbund, looking for wear and tear and breakage.
 Check the tank band for its’ type and proper strap threading.
 (More about this later.)
-Check the weight pockets for fit in this BCD, and amount of lead weight in the pockets.
+Check the weight pockets for match/fit in this BCD, and amount of lead weight in each pocket.
 Find out what the BCD’s maximum lift capacity is.
 Check the storage pockets, including non-droppable weight pockets, looking for holes, and test the zippers.
 Check the condition of the velcro strip that holds the low pressure inflator hose and large-diameter exhaust hose in place on the left shoulder.

 Inspect and test the inflator unit.
 Observe the location of inflator and exhaust buttons.
 Figure out the proper way to hold the inflator unit when diving.
 Partially inflate the BCD orally.
 Connect a low-pressure inflator hose to the unit and inflate the BCD fully up to its’ over-pressure release point.
 Let it sit full of air for a minute, to check for leakage from the air bladder and leakage from the low pressure hose into the BCD.
 Test the exhaust button.
 Test the quick dump exhaust valves, noting their location.
 Turn the BCD upside down, grasp the dangling hose and press on the exhaust button, to drain any water that’s leaked into the air bladder.